-Not since Anders Breivik has there been a more public trial in Scandinavia.
-The fall of Danish inventor and minor celebrity Peter Madsen has fascinated an entire nation.
+Not since Anders Breivik has there been a more documented trial in Scandinavia.
+The fall of Danish inventor Peter Madsen has fascinated the world.
 Now, after eleven days, a verdict has been passed: Madsen is guilty of the murder of Swedish journalist Kim Wall…

 One of the strangest incidents to emerge from Scandinavia has come to a head.
 The Danish inventor and minor celebrity Peter Madsen will receive a life sentence without parole as he was found guilty of the murder of Swedish journalist Kim Wall.
 Madsen pleads innocent and intends to repeal the verdict, passed by judge Anette Burkoe and a two-person jury at Copenhagen City Court on Wednesday.

 Peter Langkjær Madsen is a Danish engineer and entrepreneur.
 In 2008 he co-founded Copenhagen Suborbitals with architect Kristian von Bengtson, the world’s only manned amateur space programme.
 Since its inception the company has flown two mock-up space capsules and five home-built rockets, and this summer sees the launch of its ‘Nexø II’ rocket.

 Madsen left Copenhagen Suborbitals in 2014 to found Rocket Madsen Space Lab ApS in an abandoned shipyard at Refshaleøen in Copenhagen.

 After graduating from school in Malmö, Kim Wall received a bachelor’s degree in international relations from the London School of Economics, then graduated with a dual master’s degree in journalism and international relations from Columbia University in New York.